How to Change Your ABN Details Online (2021 Update)

-If you fail to update your details within 28 days, you will face penalties by the ATO.
-Under section 8C of the Taxation Administration Act 1953 (Cth), failure to comply carries a $3,400 fine.
+If you fail to update your details within 28 days, you may face penalties by the ATO.
+Under the Taxation Administration Act 1953 (Cth) s 8C, failure to comply carries up to a $4,400 fine.
 An increased fine may apply if you have previously failed to comply with ATO obligations.

 If you are looking to cancel your ABN rather than update it, a different process is required.
 You will find helpful information on this topic in another article.